LTUC/amman-dotnet-401d2/Curriculum/Class18/facilitator/README.md

      - In the Curriculum Resources folder, refer to the User Secrets.
 Walk the students through how to enable User Secrets before deployment
 1. Deployment to Azure
    - Follow the deployment steps to deploy to Azure.
 Depending on the class size, you may want    to walk through the deployment together, ensuring the whole class is deployed by EOD.
    - If walking through the whole process with the class is not an option, just simply show them and provide for them the deployment instructions.
 They can refer to those instructions afterwards when doing it on their own.
    - Provide for them the deployment instructions...this will help them after the class is over.
 2. Intro to APIs
    - Introduce to what APIs are and talk about the basic HTTP Methods.
    - Draw out the Web Request Response Cycle with an outline of the data being sent and received
    - Create a a simple API Controller.
-   -
+   - If you are not able to complete this section, it can easily be covered in Class 19
 ## What changed from yesterday?
 Wrapping up with deployment!
 Starting APIs